This page was last reviewed on June 7, 2021.

 Courtenay, BC V9N 7T1

 The Comox Valley Detachment annually prepares a performance plan for the following two years.
 The plan is made up of unit level quality assurance and detachment/unit policing priorities.
-The 2014/2015 plan identifies policing priorities as
+For Cumberland, the 2020/2021 plan identifies policing priorities as

 The Community Policing office works with neighbourhoods and communities to address specific crime issues, provides support for community events, and administers the RCMP auxiliary and Citizen on Patrol program (COPS).